Blog

 5. Controlling The Costs And Risks Of Technology R&D

-DevOps engineers and Solutions Architects need to constantly experiment in order to keep your architecture robust and scalable, and to deliver technology and cost advantages to your business.
+DevOps engineers and Solutions Architects need to constantly experiment to keep your architecture robust and scalable to deliver technology and cost advantages to your business.
 They need to keep their chops up with ongoing learning and play.

-With an in-house team, you’d end up paying for them to experiment on your product or conduct additional research and development (R&D).
+With an in-house team, you’d pay them to experiment on your product or conduct additional research and development (R&D).
 With outsourcing, you’re not paying for that time directly, which means you get the benefits of DevOps experimentation at a fraction of the cost.

 When you outsource DevOps, the engineers are already getting on-the-job training in areas outside of what you’re doing by working with the vendor’s other clients.
 In other words, other clients are paying for the de facto R&D, which lowers your cost and risk when implementing new technology.